-- Opioid substitution treatment (OST)/ needle and syringe exchange programmes (NSP)
+- HIV testing integrated with opioid substitution treatment (OST) and needle and syringe exchange programmes (NSPs).

-While drop-in and client-initiated programmes were certainly the norm for testing in the past, and in the pre-antiretroviral treatment era, there is also a move towards more proactive, rights-based, provider-initiated testing and counselling, in which people are offered an HIV test which they have to actively ‘opt out’ of or decline after being given information and counselling about it.40 A study comparing voluntary testing with op-out testing in the United States of America (USA) found 65.9% of people who were offered an HIV test accepted it, compared to 38% for opt-in patients..41
+While drop-in and client-initiated programmes were certainly the norm for testing in the past, and in the pre-antiretroviral treatment era, proactive, rights-based, provider-initiated testing and counselling is growing - where people are offered an HIV test which they can actively ‘opt out’ of or decline after being given information and counselling about it.52

 Prevention of mother-to-child transmission (PMTCT) services

-Preventing mother-to-child transmission (PMTCT) services, which integrate HIV testing, treatment and care with ante- and postnatal services, have enabled millions of women to test for HIV.
-As of 2013 (when the last statistic exists) an estimated 46% of pregnant women were tested for HIV as part of PMTCT services globally.42
+Prevention of mother-to-child transmission (PMTCT) services, which integrate HIV testing, treatment and care with ante- and postnatal services have enabled millions of women to test for HIV.
+As of 2013 (when the last statistic exists) an estimated 46% of pregnant women tested for HIV as part of PMTCT services globally.54

 Although there are huge variations between regions and countries, current coverage levels mean the majority of pregnant women are still not accessing HIV testing through this route.
-To close this gap, increasingly PMTCT services are adopting provider-initiated HIV testing.43
+To close this gap, increasingly, PMTCT services are adopting provider-initiated HIV testing.55

-Despite a move towards provider-initiated testing, the final decision as to whether or not to test must always be voluntary.
-Studies suggest that coercion and insufficient counselling around HIV testing for pregnant women results in women being less likely to learn the result of their test.
-Consequently they will be less likely to initiate treatment that will prevent them from transmitting HIV to their baby or to improve their health.44 The provision of confidential testing is also important to protect women who wish to be tested through PMTCT services, but who are afraid of their partner finding out without proper information and counselling.45
+Despite a move towards provider-initiated HIV testing in PMTCT services, the final decision as to whether or not to test must always be voluntary.
+Studies suggest that coercion and insufficient counselling around HIV testing for pregnant women result in women being less likely to learn the result of their test.
+Consequently they will be less likely to initiate the treatment they need to improve their health and prevent them from transmitting HIV to their baby.56 The provision of confidential testing is also important to protect women who wish to be tested through PMTCT services but are afraid of their partner finding out without having proper information and counselling.57

 Examples of these types of programmes include: